Jimramov: Sights

-The Renaissance castle was built in 1593.
+The Jimramov Castle was built in the Renaissance style in 1593.
 The northern wing was added in the 18th century and the western wing in the 19th century.
 The castle complex includes the neo-Gothic tomb of the Belcredi family from 1869.
 The castle is inaccessible to the public.

 The Church of the Nativity of the Virgin Mary is as old as the market town.
 The tower was added in 1506 and the originally Romanesque building was rebuilt in the Baroque style in 1707–1715.
 In the 18th century, it was connected by a corridor to the castle.